 9. The internet - it has made everything so much easier: research, homework, paying bills, keeping in touch with old friends, you name it.

 10. The US Postal Service - yes there's lots about it that drives me crazy, but I love opening my mailbox every day.
 There's always the possibility of a sample, a magazine, or best of all a card or letter.
 Plus, I love those flat rate boxes for sending care packages.
 You can really get a lot packed into them.

 So what are some non-human things that you are thankful for?

 Thursday, November 18, 2010

 Saturday, November 13, 2010

 I should probably get busy though.
-My blue star moms are all going to be here this afternoon.
+My mom group be here this afternoon.
 I've reached the point, like I always do before someone comes over, when I wish I could rip up my carpet and replace it with hardwoods right quick before they get here.
 Obviously I'm only dreaming, but wouldn't that be nice?